storj-archived/tardigrade.io/content/terms-of-service/termsOfService.md

 	<li>&nbsp;&nbsp;<p><b>Amendment.</b> Company may revise this Agreement from time to time by posting the modified version on its website with or without prior notice to User, except as otherwise stated herein.
 By continuing to access or use the Storage Services after the posted effective date of modifications to this Agreement, you agree to be bound by the revised version of the Agreement.</p></li>

-	<li>&nbsp;&nbsp;<p>Survival.
-The following sections of this Agreement will survive expiration or earlier termination of this Agreement for any reason: 3.
+	<li>&nbsp;&nbsp;<p><b>Survival.</b> The following sections of this Agreement will survive expiration or earlier termination of this Agreement for any reason: 3.
 Payment, 5.
 Term & Termination, 6.
 User’s Use of Out of Scope Service, 7.
 Software Updates, Service Deprecation, 9.
 Service Level Agreement, 10.
 Feedback, 11.
 Indemnification, 12.
 Disclaimers, 13.
 Limitation of Liability, </p></li>
 </ol>